 Explanation of legal terms

-ADJOURNMENT: This term means that a court hearing has been put off to another time or day.
-If not to a fixed day, the term used is adjourned sine die (i.e. Latin for "without a set date").
+ADJOURNMENT: Means that a court hearing has been put off to another time or day.
+If not to a fixed day, the term used is adjourned sine die (i.e. Latin for 'without a set date').

-AFFIDAVIT: An affidavit is a statement in paragraph form that is sworn by the person who makes the statement.
+AFFIDAVIT: Is a statement in paragraph form that is sworn by the person who makes the statement.
 Affidavits sometimes replace the need for spoken evidence.
-They may also be known as "depositions" and are similar to statutory declarations, which are not necessarily intended to be used in the court process.
+They may also be known as 'depositions' and are similar to statutory declarations, which are not necessarily intended to be used in the court process.